Adelaide Festival

 • A $1,000 AUD non-refundable deposit is required per person to confirm your booking on tour

-• Once the full and final performance program is released, an instalment of $2,000 is required.
+• Now that the full and final performance program is released, an instalment of $2,000 is required.

 Academy Travel is delighted to present a nine day trip to Adelaide, timed to coincide with a superb run of performances at the 2026 Adelaide Festival.